lxzan/event_emitter/README.md

 # EventEmitter

-### Simple, Fast and Thread-safe event Pub/Sub library for Golang.
+### Simple, Fast and Thread-Safe Event Pub/Sub Library for Golang

 [![Build Status][1]][2] [![codecov][3]][4]

 [1]: https://github.com/lxzan/event_emitter/actions/workflows/go.yml/badge.svg

 [2]: https://github.com/lxzan/event_emitter/actions/workflows/go.yml

 [3]: https://codecov.io/gh/lxzan/event_emitter/graph/badge.svg?token=WnGHinZwVR

 [4]: https://codecov.io/gh/lxzan/event_emitter

 ### Introduction

-Event emitter is a simple, fast and thread-safe event Pub/Sub library for Golang.
-Like RabbitMQ, it uses the topic to publish and subscribe messages.
-It supports multiple subscribers and multiple topics.
+EventEmitter is a simple, fast and thread-safe event Pub/Sub library for Golang.

-Event emitter only supports in memory storage, and does not support persistence, so it is not suitable for scenarios that require persistence.
+EventEmitter only supports in memory storage, and does not support persistence, so it is not suitable for scenarios that require persistence.
 It can only be used in the application itself, does not support distribution, if you need distribution, please use RabittMQ, Kafka etc.

-Event emitter designed for scenarios that require high concurrency and high performance.
+EventEmitter designed for scenarios that require high concurrency and high performance.

 ## Install